Azivar/AzzyCoin/README.md

 # AzzyCoin
-I'm trying to make the best coin possible
+I'm trying to make the best coin possible, starting with litecoin.